kyak15/kyak15/README.md

 <h1 align="center">Hi 👋 I'm Karim Yakoub</h1>

 # 💫 About Me:
-I am a senior computer science student at Oregon State University, passionate about exploring topics of full-stack development, machine learning, and building robust applications.
+I am a professional SWE, with experience in React, TypeScript, Next.JS, PostgreSQL, Docker, and Python.

 ## 🚀 What I'm Up To

 - 💻 Learning and Building Spring Boot applications.
-- 📶 Learning about Computer Networking with Sockets.
-- 🤖 Exploring Machine Learning with [scikit-learn](https://scikit-learn.org/)
+- 📱 Developing Mobile Applications using React-Native

 ## 🎓 My Background

-I am currently studying CS at Oregon State.
+I graduated from Oregon State University with a degree in Computer Sciecne Spring 2025.
 Prior to beginning my degree there, I received a Bachelors of Science in Biology at Ramapo College of NJ.
 During my senior year, I learned about computational methods within Biology, and was fascinated about the possibilites CS holds.
 I began to self teach, until I felt prepared to return to school.
 Since starting, I have completed coursework in classes like Data Structures and Algorithms, Software Engineering, Introduction to Databases, Web Development, Computer Architecture and Assembly, Parallel Programming, and Operating Systems.

 ## 🌐 Connect with me: